joaorebelo92/Yelling-App/README.md

 An academic exploration of developing software using Test Driven Development (TDD).

-Used the RED-GREEN-REFACTOR cycle to develop the app and its corresponding automated test stuite..
+Used the RED-GREEN-REFACTOR cycle to develop the app and its corresponding automated test suite.
+As with all things TDD, TDD is about process.
+See the R/G/R process here: https://bitbucket.org/joaorebelo/madt5234assignment1/commits/all

 * **Programming Language**: Java
 * **Testing Framework**: JUnit (can be adapted to any xUnit framework)